hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ```

 When running the queries, Hazelcast treats values extracted from the JSON documents as Java types so they can be compared with
 the query attribute.
-JSON specification defines five primitive types to be used in the JSON documents: `number`, `string`,
+JSON specification defines five primitive types that can be used in the JSON documents: `number`, `string`,
 `true`, `false` and `null`.
 The `string`, `true`/`false` and `null` types are treated as `String`, `boolean` and `null`,
 respectively. `Number` values treated as `long`s if they can be represented by a `long`.
 Otherwise, `number`s are treated as
 `double`s.

 `HazelcastJsonValue` is a lightweight wrapper around your JSON strings.
 It is used merely as a way to indicate that the contained
 string should be treated as a valid JSON value.
-Hazelcast does not check the validity of JSON strings put into to maps.
+Hazelcast does not check the validity of JSON strings put into maps.
 Putting
 an invalid JSON string in a map is permissible.
-However, in that case whether such an entry is going to be returned or not from
+However, whether such an entry is going to be returned or not from
 a query is not defined.

 It is possible to query nested attributes and arrays in JSON documents.
 The query syntax is the same as querying other Hazelcast